jhu-ip/cs220-f25/assign/hw5.md

 Level 4: Once it is, and radiant in there still I scarce was unbroken was napping,
 ```

-As you can see from this example, newlines are an expected part of the output
+Newlines and other space characters are an expected part of the output
-(as long as your source text also contains newlines, of course).
-Thus, to help make
-the boundaries between each level analysis clear, your program should print a line
-with three tilde (`~`) characters between each different level of output text.
+(as long as your source text also contains them, of course).
+Thus, to help make the boundaries between each level analysis clear, your program should print a line with three tilde (`~`) characters between each different level of output text.

 In addition to generating random text, as described above, your program must also support
 a `-m` flag, which replaces the `n` value when the program is run (that is, run the program with a command line `./wordgen text-files/poe.txt 4 -m`).